isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 systems to *Pipeline-as-a-service* scenarios, where the limit is only set by the application developer.
-This approach, called `Infrastructure as Code <https://en.wikipedia.org/wiki/Infrastructure_as_Code>`_, allows to reproducibily deploy virtual resources in one or multiple cloud providers in an highly automated way.
+This approach, called `Infrastructure as Code <https://en.wikipedia.org/wiki/Infrastructure_as_Code>`_, allows to reproducibily deploy virtual resources in one or multiple cloud providers in a highly automated way.
 The |project_name| builds on top of these tools to provide a resilient REST API and a web interface allowing users with little to no knowledge of IT management to easily self-provision the infrastructure they require.
 The process of wrapping infrastructure and workloads in an App that will be then